JohnD-EE/real-conversations/README.md

 # real-conversations
 App for curated conversations, getting deeper than everyday chit-chat

+## What is it?
+This will be an app which will provide prompts for more deeper, more meaningful conversations.
+The topics will be provacative and encourage people to reveal their vulnerabilities.
+The process of being a little uncomfortable, and seeking honest answers, will create opportunities for greater intimacy and a feeling of connectedness.
+As humans, there is a universality to our problems and struggles, and the process of authentic sharing of our thoughts should bring us closer together...

+The App will offer random topics of conversations, and offer helpful prompts if people are struggling to answer.

+## Real Conversations in Real Life
+As part of this project, I would like to turn up in high streets or business areas with a couple of chairs.
+I'll sit in one chair and invite passers by to sit in the other as we use the app to create a random conversation.
+These real conversations can be recorded and broadcast in social media platforms.
+If this works well it could create a unique format to take to more established personalities.

+## Why do this?
+2018 has been a year of introspection and careful reflection for me.

 ### List of Question Ideas
 * What are you most excited about right now...?